PatriciaDaher/leaflet-challenge/README.md

 3. The map will automatically load with the most recent earthquake data from USGS
 4. Click on any earthquake marker to view additional information

-## Data and Map Template Sources
+## Code, Data and Map Template Sources
 The application pulls live earthquake data from the USGS GeoJSON Feed, specifically the "All Earthquakes from the Past 7 Days" dataset.
 **Data**:
 - Earthquake data from https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php
 - Earthquake Data for the past 7 days (all data) JSON https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson
 **Map Template**:
 https://www.openstreetmap.org/copyright
+**Code**:
+Deep Seek

 ## Results
-The visualization provides an interactive map that:
-- Displays earthquake locations worldwide
-- Shows magnitude through marker size
-- Indicates depth through color gradient
-- Offers detailed information on click
-- Includes a legend for interpretation
+The visualization provides an interactive map that displays earthquake locations during the last 7 days worldwide.
+The Magnitude of each earthquake is indicated via the sizes of the circular markers while depth is indicated through a color gradient presented in the legend.
+The map also offers further information when each marker is clicked.

 ## Licesnse
-open source
+Open source